seinecle/blog/_posts/2023-05-25-optimizing-speed-of-pairwise-comparisons.md

 ## Use a library to handle Longs in a memory efficient way, as primitive "long"
 200,000 journals and their authors sounded like a big dataset.
 To be on the safe side, I did not use the Java native Collections and went directly for a library specializing in reducing the memory footprint of large collections of primitive values, also offering performances on speed.

-I am using [Fastutil library](https://fastutil.di.unimi.it/), and there was several libraries I could have chosen from.
+I am using [Fastutil library](https://fastutil.di.unimi.it/), and there were several libraries I could have chosen from.
 Please [check this benchmark]([https://github.com/Speiger/Primitive-Collections-Benchmarks/blob/master/BENCHMARKS.md](https://github.com/Speiger/Primitive-Collections-Benchmarks/blob/master/BENCHMARKS-CHARTS.md)) by [Speiger](https://twitter.com/SpeigerCut) which evaluates them.

 ![Some of the charts by Speiger benchmarking java libraries to handle primitive collections](https://github.com/seinecle/blog/assets/1244100/8708fb31-7a81-4d7f-88ff-e2be8faacf92)